crazygermandude/Newsletter/issues/June Newsletter 2024.md

 ▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂

-► Thank you for reading our May Newsletter!
+► Thank you for reading our June Newsletter!
 See you next month.

 ~ ♚ **Credits!** ♚ ~